 You know festival season is upon us when Coachella kicks off each year.
 With more than 100,000 attendees, Coachella is a hotbed for brand activations and experiential events.
 Brands from around the world seek to make their mark on this coveted crowd consisting of Millennial music buffs, social media influencers, and celebrities.
 In this edition of Happy Hour, we’ll take a look at which brands made a statement in Indio this year.
 We’ll also discuss what’s trending on the trade show floor and in experiential marketing.
 And lastly, we’ll look at a few key factors that brands should consider when planning an experiential marketing campaign.

-Trade shows offer a tremendous opportunity for companies to have one-on-one interactions with their target audience.
-Those interactions allow exhibitors to generate solid sales leads, gain new customers and in the long run, increase sales.
-No matter what industry you’re in, there’s a trade show out there for you.
-But, on the flipside, those same trade shows are out there for your competitors, too.
+Trade shows offer companies a tremendous opportunity to interact with their target audience one-on-one.
+Those interactions allow exhibitors to generate solid sales leads, gain new customers, and increase sales in the long run.
+No matter your industry, there’s a trade show out there for you.
+But, on the flip side, those same trade shows are out there for your competitors, too.
 In order to execute a successful trade show, you have to stand out to draw attendees in.
-With an everchanging landscape, trade show marketers need to stay on top of the latest trends to be successful.
-Read on to hear from some of the top trade show experts on the latest design trends that are sure to boost your trade show results.
+With an ever-changing landscape, trade show marketers must stay on top of the latest trends to succeed.
+Read on to hear from some top trade show experts on the latest design trends that will boost your trade show results.

 Hyper-local brand experiences are trending.
-Companies are realizing the value of tapping into local communities and developing genuine relationships with the people that live there.
+Companies are realizing the value of tapping into local communities and developing genuine relationships with those who live there.
 When you think about it, most people love at least one thing about their community.
-They identify not only with the qualities that define the community, but they also share a common bond with others within the community.
+They identify not only with the qualities that define the community but also share a common bond with others within the community.
 When brands understand what’s important to a specific community, they can leverage that to create authentic and deep-rooted connections.
 Take a look at how brands can create successful hyper-local experiences by focusing on what’s important and relevant to local communities.

 Thanks for joining us for Happy Hour!
 Join us again next week as we bring you the latest news, trends, and tips in experiential and event marketing.